 Do you dream of owning your own hunting land?
-A growing number of people do — and they’re competing for limited (and ever-shrinking) amounts of land.
-In spring 2016, the number of people who went hunting within the last 12 months totaled 15.63 million.
+More and more Americans do — and you’re competing for limited (and ever-shrinking) amounts of land.
+In 2017, the number of people who went hunting within the last 12 months totaled 15.63 million.
 Hunting land loans may be the key to making your dreams come true.

 While many want hunting land for their personal use, others purchase hunting land as an investment.
 These investors seek to make the land more attractive to hunters.
 For example, strategic cutting of timber may make the land more attractive to certain species of animals.
 And improved hunting opportunities will make the property more attractive to future buyers.

-Whether you’re looking to buy hunting land for your own use or as an investment, the first step is to figure out how you’re going to pay for it.
+Whether you want to buy hunting land for your own use or as an investment, your first step is to figure out how you’re going to pay for it.
 But what’s the best way to finance your investment?

 Not all banks offer hunting land loans.
 Far fewer lenders sell hunting loans than mortgage loans or auto loans, for example.

-Lenders like their loans to be backed by collateral.
-Mortgages, for example, are collateralized with your house.
+Lenders prefer for large-scale loans to be backed by collateral.
+Home mortgages, for example, use your house as collateral.
 If you default on a mortgage, the bank can take your house, reducing the risk for them.
 Loans backed by collateral tend to charge lower interest rates and more generous loan terms.

 So how can you collateralize a hunting land loan?